Video tutorial on how to build and design a Boomilever structure for Science Olympiad

 4. Add Loads!

 Time to see how much your structure can hold!
 We are going to aim for a structure that can hold 4kg.
 I will apply these loads over 4 nodes at the end.
-This will mimic the actual behaviour, where the force is distributed across different points.
+This will mimic the actual behavior, where the force is distributed across different points.
 Finally, I will toggle on the Self Weight of the Structure by clicking Self Weight -> ON.

-Finally we want to add the 4kg load to the end of the structure.
+Finally, we want to add the 4kg load to the end of the structure.
 To do this, I’m going to split it into 4 parts and apply the 1kg loads to the nodes like so: